sky54000/Scroller_bittrex_websocket_node/README.md

 #### little instruction for beginer with ansible

-Ansible is a sofware which make the managing of remote server easy, Ansible is an agentless software, that mean you doesn't need something install on the remote host for using it(except a /bin/python).
+Ansible is a sofware which make the managing of remote server easy, Ansible is an agentless software, that mean you doesn't need something to be installed on the remote host to use it(except a /bin/python).

 The install with ansible will be provide by push ssh.

 > Take a look on the Ansible [website](https://www.ansible.com) and [documentation](http://docs.ansible.com/ansible/latest/user_guide/playbooks.html)
-> for understand the basic usage of the technologie.
+> to understand the basic usage of the technologie.

 #### set your host configuration.

 You must set where you want to deploy, let's open the `server_deploy/inventory` file.

-It contain `[scroller]` section, below this section you can add all remote host you want to provide with the script.
+It contain a `[scroller]` section, below this section you can add all remote host you want to provide with the script.

 ```yaml
 [scroller]